anibilthare/mlpack/README.md

 </p>

 **mlpack** is an intuitive, fast, and flexible C++ machine learning library with bindings to other languages.
-It is meant to be a machine learning analog to LAPACK, and aims to implement a wide array of machine learning methods and functions as a "swiss army knife" for machine learning researchers.
+It is meant to be a machine learning analogue to LAPACK and aims to implement a wide array of machine learning methods and functions as a "swiss army knife" for machine learning researchers.
 In addition to its powerful C++ interface, mlpack also provides command-line programs, Python bindings, Julia bindings, Go bindings and R bindings.